 As infrastructure challenges grow, integrating GIS and CAD helps visualize projects in new ways - streamlining workflows, improving environmental impact analysis, sharing comprehensive data, and enhancing cross-disciplinary collaboration.
-Breaking down traditional silos allows project teams to leverage the full potential of digital transformation ssociation of America strategies, delivering more efficient and sustainable outcomes and improving customer experiences.
+Breaking down traditional silos allows project teams to leverage the full potential of digital transformation strategies, delivering more efficient and sustainable outcomes and improving customer experiences.
 One of the past challenges has been with software integration.
 With web services and CAD and GIS vendors working together, data is coming together between environments.

-THE COMMON DATA ENVIRONMENT: AN INTEGRATED WORKFLOW FOUNDATION
+THE COMMON DATA ENVIRONMENT: AN INTEGRATED WORKFLOW FOUNDATION confidence and aligns teams toward common goals.